srkunze/clean_cache/README.rst

 Can these context managers be nested?
 -------------------------------------

 Sure.
-At each entrance and and exit of each context, all associated caches are empty.
+At each entrance and and exit of each context, all associated caches are emptied.

 Conclusion